Open Archives 2019

 What kinds of things will I see at Open Archives?

-In previous years, participating institutions planned their tours and collection displays around a special theme.
+In previous years, participating institutions have planned their tours and collection displays around a special theme.
 Past Open Archives themes have included Adventures in Gastronomy, Cambridge in the 1860s, Spaces: Profane and Sacred, Living and Dying in Cambridge, and New Acquisitions & Old Treasures.
-This year is "Archivists’/Curators’ Choice", meaning the participating institutions pick out favorite items from their collections for display – audience favorites, personal favorites, or rarely seen materials.
-Whatever each institution decides to display, however, you are guaranteed to see a wonderful variety of original photographs, documents, artwork, and objects.
+This year the theme is "Politics and Activism in Cambridge (and beyond)."
+Whatever each institution decides to display, you are guaranteed to see a wonderful variety of unique materials.

 Does Open Archives cost anything?

 Open Archives is completely free!
-Space is very limited, however, so register early to secure your spot.
-Watch this webpage for the registration link, which goes live on May 11.
+Space is very limited, however, so register early at each site to secure your spot.
+Watch this webpage for registration instructions for each site.

 Do you take volunteers for Open Archives?

 Yes!
 We need volunteer monitors to help keep groups on track during the Open Archives visits, and also to help distribute flyers.
 If you work or volunteer for a library or archive, consider joining the Cambridge Archives Committee.
 For more information, contact firstname.lastname@example.org.

 Seating is often limited at many of the participating locations, and you should plan to be on your feet for 30-45 minutes.
 If you need accommodations, please email email@example.com.

 To ensure the safety of unique and fragile collections items at our participating institutions, food, beverages, and large bags are generally not permitted inside.
 Some institutions may have places for you to stow anything you may have brought with you.